truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/AuditingSCALE.md

 {{< /expand >}}

 ## Accessing Auditing Screens
-Users have access to audit information from three locations in the SCALE UI:
+Users have access to audit information from three locations in the TrueNAS UI:

 * **Credentials > Users** details screen through the **Audit Logs** option